 2. OAM of Operator G need to detect the fault, there are there algorithms (A, B and C) can solve the problem from past experience.

-3a.5G system detect this fault need to be solved in 0.5ms.
-All three algorithm satisfy the requirement.
-5GC select the most energy efficiency algorithm which is algorithm C to solve the problem.

-3b.
-5G system detect this fault need to be solved in 0.1ms.
-Only algorithm A and B satisfy the requirement.
-5GC select the most energy efficiency algorithm which is algorithm B to solve the problem.

-4.Problem is solved and 5G system save energy as much as possible.
+3.5G system will collect the information related to the energy consumption of resolving this fault.

+4.5G system will use this energy consumption information to optimize network management, and this energy consumption information can also be exposed to authorized 3rd party for their usage.

 5.W.4 Post-conditions

-Network fault is located and fixed with lower energy consumption.
+Network fault is located and energy consumption of this resolution will be collected.

 5.W.5 Existing features partly or fully covering the use case functionality